 Is a technique that involves the selection of a spermatozoon which has external as well as internal normal morphology.
 This is feasible by using an inverted microscope that provides a magnifying power around 6000 times more than those which are usually made for ICSI.
 The above fact allows the detailed observation of the inner content of the spermatozoon.
 After the selection, the most suitable spermatozoon is used for ICSI.

-Some patients may have a family history of diseases that are carried on their chromosomes, such as cystic fibrosis.
-In order to reduce the risk of having a child with such a disease, the patient might opt for genetic testing of embryos.
+Some patients may have a family history of an inheritable genetic disorder, such as cystic fibrosis.
+In these cases in order to reduce the risk of having a child with such a disease, the patients might opt for pre- implantation genetic testing of embryos.
+In this way only embryos with normal genetic layout would be transferred.

 Assisted hatching may improve pregnancy rates in some women undergoing IVF.
 In assisted hatching, an opening is formed in the shell (the zona) surrounding the embryo before the embryo is transferred to the uterus.